Biluochun Tea (Piluochun)

 The highest grade tea from Zhejiang Province, this AAA grade tea has become one of our best-sellers.
 Customers love her for her fruity aroma and rich taste.

 Compared to her Dongting cousin, her tea buds are equally fine and delicate.
-While she may not have the same intensity of exquisite flavors, she more than makes up in value of money by costing just half as much.
+While she may not have the same intensity of exquisite flavors, she more than makes up in value of money.

 Back to Top of Biluochun Tea